 Duration of therapy: Usually 3 to 4 weeks; once improvement is demonstrated, may taper gradually to a nightly regimen (MacDermott 2019).

-Vaginitis, desquamative inflammatory (off-label use): Note: Generally requires an evaluation by an experienced clinician.
+Vaginitis, desquamative inflammatory (off-label use): Note: An evaluation by an experienced clinician is generally required.

 Refer to adult dosing.